vinckr/site/content/feed.md

 ### 22-08-2024

-- [Remove Firefox private attribution](https://make-firefox-private-again.com/) - a code snippet - background is that Mozilla added something called "Private Attribution" - I dont know too much about the details but its an effort to implement "private" tracking for marketing.
-Read more in this [reddit thread](https://www.reddit.com/r/firefox/comments/1e43w7v/a_word_about_private_attribution_in_firefox/) and decide for yourself.
 - [danhill feed](https://100kb.danhill.is/) - a feed similar to mine, even more minimal - but with tags.
 I personally don't like organising tags and coming up with good tags, but it works great for dan.
 - [You don't know how bad most things are nor precisely how they're bad.](https://www.lesswrong.com/posts/PJu2HhKsyTEJMxS9a/you-don-t-know-how-bad-most-things-are-nor-precisely-how) - great article on how much you don't know or why it is hard to come up with generalized solutions for stuff.
 - [Secret Lives of Orangutans review](https://www.theguardian.com/tv-and-radio/article/2024/aug/22/secret-lives-of-orangutans-review-david-attenborough-netflix) - goes on my watchlist, also enjoyed reading this review.